thewca/wca-regulations/wca-guidelines.md

 - C1b+) [CLARIFICATION] The competitor may use both hands during inspection.
 - C1b++) [CLARIFICATION] The competitor is not required to use the same solving hand for different attempts of the same round.

-## <article-D><feet><solvingwithfeet> Article D: Feet Solving

-- D1b+) [CLARIFICATION] The competitor may wear socks while solving.
-- D1b++) [CLARIFICATION] In the past, competitors were required to inspect the puzzle using their feet for 3x3x3 With Feet.
-They are now permitted to touch the puzzle with their hands or any other part of their body during inspection (see [Guideline A5b+](guidelines:guideline:A5b+)).
-- D1c+) [REMINDER] While repairing puzzle defects, other body parts must not touch the puzzle.

 ## <article-E><fewest-moves><fewestmovessolving> Article E: Fewest Moves Solving